garrandall/popular-music-data/tracks/sky-walker-miguel-travis-scott.md

 Don't, don't sleep, you gotta stay up

 I was good then, but I'm better now (hey)
-All gains I've been wrappin' up (ahh, hey)
+All gains I've been wrappin' up (ah, hey)
 Quick to dead the bull like a matador (hey)
-Right now I'm higher up than Canada (ahh, hey)
+Right now I'm higher up than Canada (ah, hey)
 Oh

 Cap and a stem, catch a wave on us (splish)